 Master of Arts in Educational Leadership: Application Process

-The University of Mount Union's Master of Arts in Educational Leadership (MAEL) Program has been officially approved by the Ohio Board of Regents (OBR) and the Higher Learning Commission.
-The University has also received OBR approval to offer the Ohio Principal's License (PreK-6, 4-9 and 5-12).
+The University of Mount Union's Master of Arts in Educational Leadership (MAEL) Program has been officially approved by the Ohio Department of Higher Education and the Higher Learning Commission.
+The University has also received ODHE approval to offer the Ohio Principal's License (PreK-6, 4-9 and 5-12).
 Steps to apply are as follows:

-- Recommendation forms must be submitted electronically by two former professors and/or employers who can attest to the applicant’s potential for graduate level study and research, as well as suitability for educational leadership.
+- Submit two required recommendations by former professors and/or employers who can attest to the applicant's potential for graduate level study and research, as well as suitability for educational leadership.
 The required online recommendation form is included as part of the online application.
 Recommendations will not be accepted in any other format.

 - Request an official transcript from each of the colleges or universities previously attended.
-Each institution must forward the transcript to: Master of Arts in Educational Leadership Program, Office of Admission, University of Mount Union, 1972 Clark Avenue, Alliance, Ohio 44601.
+Each institution must forward the transcript to: Master of Arts in Educational Leadership Program, Office of Admission, University of Mount Union, 1972 Clark Avenue, Alliance OH 44601.
 Failure to submit an official transcript for each previous institution where coursework was attempted, regardless of whether or not credit was received, will void the application for admission.